minio/mc/README.md

 mc alias set gcs  https://storage.googleapis.com BKIKJAA5BMMU2RHO6IBB V8f1CwQqAcwo80UEIJEjc5gVQUSSx5ohQ9GSrr12
 ```

+### Example - IBM Cloud Object Storage
+See [the complete guide](docs/minio-client-complete-guide.md) for IBM instructions.

 ## Test Your Setup
 `mc` is pre-configured with https://play.min.io, aliased as "play".
 It is a hosted MinIO server for testing and development purpose.
 To test Amazon S3, simply replace "play" with "s3" or the alias you used at the time of setup.